 - Natural Sciences > Department of Computer and Information Science (Department of Computer and Information Science)

-The major of computer and information science is separated into Intelligent Computer System, Data Communication and Network, DB and Data Mining, Software Engineering , Security and Parallel Algorithm, Network Management, Embedded systems & Real-time Computing and Internet of Things.
+The major of computer and information science is separated into Intelligent Computer System, Information–Communication Convergence(ICT Convergence), DB and Data Mining, Software Engineering , Security and Parallel Algorithm, Network Management, Intelligent Cyber-physical Systems and Internet of Things.

 Intelligent Computer System Laboratory emphasize and highlight collaborative research and group partnerships.
 More than 30 alumni members of ICSL are working at important positions in many fields after graduation, and now graduate students pursuing PhD and master degree study eagerly under the advise of Professor, In-Jeong Chung.